COVID-19 Rapid Testing at AFC Swampscott

 If you believe that you were exposed to COVID-19, came into close contact with a COVID-19 patient, or are exhibiting any one the following symptoms then testing in these situations will very likely be covered: sore throat, difficulty swallowing, new olfactory or taste disorder(s), nausea/vomiting, diarrhea, abdominal pain, pneumonia, runny nose, nasal congestion, unexplained fatigue/malaise, delirium (acutely altered mental status and inattention), unexplained or increased number of falls, acute functional decline, exacerbation of chronic conditions, chills, headaches, conjunctivitis, croup, or multisystem inflammatory vasculitis in children (some of the symptoms associated with multisystem inflammatory vasculitis in children include persistent fever and a variety of symptoms that may include abdominal pain, gastrointestinal symptoms, including nausea, vomiting and diarrhea, as well as rash)

-What if I want to get tested anyway for peace of mind or convenience?
+What if I want to get tested anyway for peace of mind, convenience or a travel certificate?

 If you don’t fit the medically necessary testing criteria (see above) or do not have insurance we offer very affordable rates for testing.
 The current pricing for testing is $110 for anti-body testing, $199 for PCR swab based testing and $139 for the rapid 1-hour antigen test.
 We strongly encourage you to discuss your condition, symptoms and reasoning for asking for testing with our staff to determine which test is most appropriate for your situation.
 We also remind you to always call 9-1-1 in case of emergencies.